Betterment/alchemist/README.md

 #### Recommended Setup Guide

-For a more detailed explanation on how Betterment uses Alchemist, read the included [Recommended Setup Guide](./RECOMMENDED_SETUP_GUIDE.md).
+For a more detailed explanation on how Betterment uses Alchemist, read the included [Recommended Setup Guide][setup_guide].

 #### Test groups